wso2/docs-is/en/docs/guides/identity-lifecycles/extend-username-and-password-recovery.md

         </eventPublisher>
         ```

         This publisher uses NEXMO as the SMS REST service provider.
-For more information on writing a custom http event publisher, see [HTTP Event Publisher](https://docs.wso2.com/display/DAS300/HTTP+Event+Publisher).
+For more information on writing a custom HTTP event publisher, see [HTTP Event Publisher](https://docs.wso2.com/display/DAS300/HTTP+Event+Publisher).

     !!! note
         If a WSO2 IS instance is already running, restart it to apply the above configurations.